EU leaders seek to inject energy into slow vaccine rollout

+1 of12 European Council President Charles Michel, top of screen, takes part in an EU Summit, via videoconference link, at the European Council building in Brussels, Thursday, Feb.
+25, 2021.
+European Union leaders are gathering Thursday, via videoconference link, to try to inject new energy into the 27-nation bloc's lagging coronavirus vaccination effort as concern mounts that new variants might spread faster than authorities can adapt.
+(Olivier Hoslet, Pool via AP) Olivier Hoslet/AP Show More Show Less

+2 of12 European Council President Charles Michel arrives to take part in an EU Summit, via videoconference link, at the European Council building in Brussels, Thursday, Feb.
+25, 2021.
+European Union leaders are gathering Thursday, via videoconference link, to try to inject new energy into the 27-nation bloc's lagging coronavirus vaccination effort as concern mounts that new variants might spread faster than authorities can adapt.
+(Olivier Hoslet, Pool via AP) Olivier Hoslet/AP Show More Show Less 3 of12

-1 of12 European Council President Charles Michel speaks with Ireland's Prime Minister Micheal Martin, on screen right, via videoconference at the European Council building in Brussels, Wednesday, Feb.
-24, 2021.
-Olivier Matthys/AP Show More Show Less
+4 of12 European Council President Charles Michel speaks with EU leaders during an EU summit, via videoconference link, at the European Council building in Brussels, Thursday, Feb.
+25, 2021.
+European Union leaders are gathering Thursday, via videoconference link, to try to inject new energy into the 27-nation bloc's lagging coronavirus vaccination effort as concern mounts that new variants might spread faster than authorities can adapt.
+(Olivier Hoslet, Pool via AP) Olivier Hoslet/AP Show More Show Less

-2 of12 European Council President Charles Michel speaks with Italy's Prime Minister Mario Draghi via videoconference at the European Council building in Brussels, Wednesday, Feb.
-24, 2021.
-Olivier Matthys/AP Show More Show Less 3 of12
+5 of12 European Council President Charles Michel speaks as he takes part in an EU Summit, via videoconference link, at the European Council building in Brussels, Thursday, Feb.
+25, 2021.
+European Union leaders are gathering Thursday, via videoconference link, to try to inject new energy into the 27-nation bloc's lagging coronavirus vaccination effort as concern mounts that new variants might spread faster than authorities can adapt.
+(Olivier Hoslet, Pool via AP) Olivier Hoslet/AP Show More Show Less 6 of12

-4 of12 European Council President Charles Michel, left, speaks with Italy's Prime Minister Mario Draghi, right on screen, via videoconference at the European Council building in Brussels, Wednesday, Feb.
-24, 2021.
-Olivier Matthys/AP Show More Show Less
+7 of12 European Council President Charles Michel, top screen left, takes part in an EU Summit, via videoconference link, at the European Council building in Brussels, Thursday, Feb.
+25, 2021.
+European Union leaders are gathering Thursday, via videoconference link, to try to inject new energy into the 27-nation bloc's lagging coronavirus vaccination effort as concern mounts that new variants might spread faster than authorities can adapt.
+(Olivier Hoslet, Pool via AP) Olivier Hoslet/AP Show More Show Less

-5 of12 FILE - In this Friday, Nov.
-6, 2020 file photo, medical personnel work in the intensive care ward for Covid-19 patients at the MontLegia CHC hospital in Liege, Belgium.
-Given the spread of the COVID-19, the Czech prime minister is worried about "a total catastrophe" at overburdened hospitals, Germany fears the impact of new variants and the Netherlands is seeing a rise in cases.
-Among EU leaders, at an EU summit via video on Thursday, Feb.
-25, 2021, there should be little appetite to ease up on travel and other restrictions too soon.
-Francisco Seco/AP Show More Show Less 6 of12

-7 of12 FILE - In this Saturday, Dec.
-26, 2020 file photo, medical staff receive part of a Pfizer-BioNTech Covid-19 vaccine shipment at the UZ Leuven hospital in Leuven, Belgium.
-EU leaders on Thursday, Feb.
-25, 2021, during an EU summit video conference, will look at ways to improve the vaccine rollout, as they press pharmaceutical companies to respect the terms of their contracts with the 27-nation bloc.
-(Nicolas Maeterlinck/Pool via AP, File) Nicolas Maeterlinck/AP Show More Show Less
+8 of12 European Council President Charles Michel speaks as he takes part in an EU Summit, via videoconference link, at the European Council building in Brussels, Thursday, Feb.
+25, 2021.
+European Union leaders are gathering Thursday, via videoconference link, to try to inject new energy into the 27-nation bloc's lagging coronavirus vaccination effort as concern mounts that new variants might spread faster than authorities can adapt.
+(Olivier Hoslet, Pool via AP) Olivier Hoslet/AP Show More Show Less 9 of12

+10 of12 European Council President Charles Michel prepares to take part in an EU Summit, via videoconference link, at the European Council building in Brussels, Thursday, Feb.
+25, 2021.
+European Union leaders are gathering Thursday, via videoconference link, to try to inject new energy into the 27-nation bloc's lagging coronavirus vaccination effort as concern mounts that new variants might spread faster than authorities can adapt.
+(Olivier Hoslet, Pool via AP) Olivier Hoslet/AP Show More Show Less

 12 of12

-BRUSSELS (AP) — European Union leaders are gathering Thursday to try to inject new energy into the bloc’s lagging coronavirus vaccination efforts as concern mounts that new variants might spread faster than authorities can adapt.
+BRUSSELS (AP) — European Union leaders sought to inject new energy and a fresh sense of unity into the bloc’s lagging coronavirus vaccination efforts Thursday as concern mounts that new variants might spread faster than authorities can adapt.

-The leaders will meet via videoconference from 1400 GMT (9 a.m.
-EST).
-They’ll debate ways to ease production bottlenecks and speed up the rollout of vaccines, as well as the severity of restrictions that should remain in place to halt the spread of the virus, which has killed more than 515,000 people across the bloc's 27 nations.
+The leaders opened talks via videoconference and debated ways to ease production bottlenecks and speed up the rollout of vaccines, as well as the severity of restrictions that should remain in place to halt the spread of the virus, which has killed more than 531,000 people across the bloc's 27 nations.

 Written By